View Document Text

 risk in a portfolio through systematic diversification across and within asset classes.
 We typically adhere to an

-objective and investment restrictions and limitations.
-We typically invest in no-load institutional mutual funds
+expenses, portfolio turnover, investment objective and applicable investment restrictions and limitations.
+We

-including funds managed by Dimensional Fund Advisors (DFA), Vanguard, Avantis Investors, BlackRock and
+typically invest in no-load institutional mutual funds including funds managed by Dimensional Fund Advisors

-Schwab that have low operating expenses, low portfolio turnover, below-average capital gains distributions
+(DFA), Vanguard, Avantis Investors, BlackRock and Schwab that have low operating expenses, low portfolio

-and a fundamental investment objective of investing in a particular asset class.
-Some mutual funds are
+turnover, below-average capital gains distributions and a fundamental investment objective of investing in a

-available for investment only by clients of registered investment advisors, and all investments are subject to
+particular asset class.
+Certain funds may be available for investment only by clients of registered investment

 By developing a personalized investment strategy for each client, we help our clients manage both their